ptg14/SkyChain-simulation/README.md

 ## Repository Structure
 `model.py`: Contains the implementation of the DDPG algorithm, including the actor and critic networks, replay buffer, and training loop.
-`Figure.png`: Contains a picture of the result chart.

 ## Requirements
 - Python 3.x